jlamsens/opensysadmins/docs/howtos/reinstall-ios-cisco2960/index.md

     ```

 === "Step9"
-    If all went well, it's save to remove the old IOS image.
+    If all went well, it's save to remove the old IOS image (if existing).
 Enjoy your new IOS!

     ``` title=''
     Switch#delete flash:c2960-lanbasek9-mz.152-7.E7.bin